duzxun/ECE231-Introductory-Electronics/README.md

 # ECE231-Introductory-Electronics

-This repository contains the labs and materials from the APS105 Computer Fundamentals course at University of Toronto (Winter 2021).
+This repository contains the labs and materials from the ECE231 Introductory Electronics course at University of Toronto (Winter 2021).

 ## Labs
+- Lab 1
+- Lab 2